dsc-courses/practice.dsc10.com/problems/wi23-midterm/data-info.md

+#### Video 🎥

+<b>In Lecture 14, we covered some of the problems from this exam.
+See the slides <a href="https://dsc10.com/resources/lectures/lec14/lec14-filled.pdf">here</a> and the recording <a href="https://podcast.ucsd.edu/watch/sp23/dsc10_b00/14">here</a>.</b>

+---

 Tropical cyclones, such as hurricanes, are storms characterized by high wind speeds.
 These storms can cause great devastation when they make landfall.
-In the US, the National Hur- ricane Center (NHC) is the government entity responsible for tracking and predicting these tropical weather systems.
+In the US, the National Hurricane Center (NHC) is the government entity responsible for tracking and predicting these tropical weather systems.
 The NHC names tropical storms of sufficient intensity, using a list of people’s names that gets reused every six years.
 For example, there have been many different storms named Cindy, all occurring in different years.
 We’ll assume that no tropical